christosgalano/bicep-template-repo/bicep/environments/development/README.md

 # Sample - Development

-Deployment of a sample workload in development environment.
+Deployment of a sample workload in the development environment.

-This is a sample deployment of a workload in a development environment.
+This is a sample deployment of a workload in the development environment.

 ## Parameters